selvinortiz/craft.patrol/README.md

 - Giving them this permission: `Patrol > Access the site when maintenance is on`

 > If you want to block all users, (including admins) during maintenance:
-- Add your email to `authorizedUsers` in your config file and login with that account
+- Add your email or username to `limitCpAccessTo` in your _config file_ and login with that account

 ### Installation
 1. Download the [latest release](https://github.com/selvinortiz/craft.releases)